 We do not offer COVID-19 testing at our locations except in Washington state.
 Additionally, we do not offer antibody testing at our locations.
 If a patient or teammate requires testing, we can help refer them to an appropriate testing location in the area.

 We currently have an adequate stock of Personal Protective Equipment (or PPE), which our teammates and providers will use by following the latest guidelines from the CDC.
 To help protect you as well as our providers and teammates, we do ask that you wear a covering over your nose and mouth when visiting our facility.

-Our team has already begun reaching out to patients to reschedule appointments that were canceled or suspended due to the pandemic, beginning with those whose health will be most negatively impacted by any further delay in care.
+Our team has already reached out to patients to reschedule appointments that were canceled or suspended due to the pandemic, beginning with those whose health was most negatively impacted by any further delay in care.
 If you would like to schedule a new appointment, please find a doctor or location that is most convenient for you and submit an online appointment request or call the office.

 At this time, we are not allowing visitors unless medically necessary.
 If you have questions about your specific situation, please contact your physician directly.